 We are engaged in innovative collaborative scholarship, teaching, and service that promotes new knowledge and socially responsible activism.
 By broadening a student's knowledge base, this interdisciplinary certificate has theoretical and practical applications in scholarship, the workplace, and personal growth and relationships as students become global citizens who value lifelong learning and social justice.

-The graduate certificate in Women's and Gender Studies is an option for students whose interest in women and gender issues leads them toward particular courses and thesis topics in their department / school and for those who seek further work in interdisciplinary feminist theory and methods.
+The graduate certificate in Women's, Gender, and Sexuality Studies (WGSS) is an option for students whose interest in women and gender issues leads them toward particular courses and thesis topics in their department / school and for those who seek further work in interdisciplinary feminist theory and methods.
 This graduate certificate requires a 12-hour course of study.
-Students must complete WGS 400, either WGS 490 or ENG 460 and six elective credits.
+Required courses include:

 For more information about our curriculum, please review the WGSS Graduate Certificate Plan of Study Worksheet.

 If you are pursuing a graduate degree in Social Work and would like to enhance your education by also receiving a graduate certificate in WGSS, please review the Social Work with WGSS Graduate Certificate Brochure.